 General.
-The Bonds, including Series 2019A Bonds, are payable primarily from the payments allocable to the Demand Charge owing to AMP by the 22 Participants that entered into the Power Sales Contract with AMP.
+The Bonds, including Series 2020A Bonds, are payable primarily from the payments allocable to the Demand Charge owing to AMP by the 22 Participants that entered into the Power Sales Contract with AMP.
 The term of the Power Sales Contract expires no earlier than the later of (i) the date on which the Power Purchase Agreement expires or is terminated, including any extensions or renewals thereof, and (b) the date on which all Bonds have been deemed paid under the Indenture.
 If AMP exercises the Purchase Option, the term of the Power Sales Contract will expire no earlier than December 31, 2047 and, in any event, no earlier than the date on which the Participants have made payment sufficient to terminate, discontinue, dispose of and decommission the Project.

 Under the Power Sales Contract, each Participant is entitled to receive its Project Share (the "Project Share") of, prior to the System Acquisition Date, the energy and other attributes delivered to AMP by the Seller pursuant to the Power Purchase Agreement, and, after the System Acquisition Date, the energy and other attributes delivered by AMP.
 In exchange therefor, each Participant is required to make monthly payments to AMP in amounts equal to such Participant's proportionate share (equal to such Participant's Project Share) of the Revenue Requirements, including the Demand Charge pledged to the payment of the Bonds.
 With one exception, each Participant's obligation to make payments pursuant to the Power Sales Contract is a limited obligation payable solely out of the revenues, and as an operating expense, of its Electric System.
-In the case of the City of Coldwater, Michigan (1.62% Project Share from the Initial Systems and 1.99% Project Share assuming Additional Systems bringing the net capacity of all Systems to 60.518 MW enter commercial operation), its obligations under the Power Sales Contract may be payable from the revenues of its Electric System on a basis subordinate to the payment of the operating expenses of its Electric System and to debt service on its outstanding (but not future) senior Electric System revenue bonds until such revenue bonds are retired.
-See "THE PARTICIPANTS - PROJECT SHARES" herein for a description of how the Project Shares will change upon the issuance of additional Bonds to finance or refinance Initial Site Prepayment Amounts for Additional Systems.
+In the case of the City of Coldwater, Michigan (1.973% Project Share), its obligations under the Power Sales Contract may be payable from the revenues of its Electric System on a basis subordinate to the payment of the operating expenses of its Electric System and to debt service on its outstanding (but not future) senior Electric System revenue bonds until such revenue bonds are retired.
+See "The Participants - Project Shares" herein for a description of how the Project Shares will change upon the issuance of additional Bonds to finance or refinance Initial Site Prepayment Amounts for Additional Systems.